hugo38rodrigues/Tools/eslint/README.md

-# Install Linter for a Langage
+# Install Linter for your Langage
 For the chosen language, go to the directory and read the tutorial in the read me file.

 - [JS](./JS/README.md)